-Hard to believe, but email as a means of communication has been around for over 20 years now.
+Hard to believe, but email as a means of communication has been around for well over 20 years now.

 Since the mid-1990s, people have been communicating with each other via cyberspace.
 In fact, a whole generation has grown up accustomed to this method of communication, as opposed to sending letters and messages in a physical format.

 Internet service providers came and went, various email providers came and went, but eventually electronic communications became the norm, overtaking the “old” traditional way of interacting.

 And as marketing online became more and more accepted, email became a preferred way to reach out to prospects and clients.